databrickslabs/automl-toolkit/python/docs/APIDOCs.md

 ### Feature Importance Class
-For more information about the underlying algorithms please see [APIDOCS](https://github.com/databricks/providentia/blob/master/APIDOCS.md#automl-toolkit)
+For more information about the underlying algorithms please see [APIDOCS](https://github.com/databricks/providentia/blob/master/APIDOCS.md#automl-toolkit).
-Feature importances are run via the `run_feature_importace` function within an instance of the 'FeatureImportance class.
+Feature importances are run via the `run_feature_importace` function within an instance of the `FeatureImportance` class.

-`model_family` - one of the supported model families listed [HERE](https://github.com/databricks/providentia/blob/master/APIDOCS.md#automl-toolkit)
+`model_family` - one of the supported model families listed [Here](https://github.com/databricks/providentia/blob/master/APIDOCS.md#automl-toolkit)

 `prediction_type` - either "regressor" or "classifier"